-At Pabon we have completed the digester infrastructure only and the methane gas is flared off.
+At Pabon we have completed the digester infrastructure and the methane gas collected is flared off.
 The remaining infrastructure for production of electricity is still under discussion, subject to availability of a power purchase agreement with the Provincial Electricity Authority.
-By converting this biogas into electricity, we can make a significant reduction in emissions for this factory.
+By converting this biogas into electricity, we can make a significant offset from our POME emissions.